Jack Suwinski Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 23rd among all league pitching staffs.
+- The Mets have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.